agarret7/austingarrett.dev/posts/Importance Sampling over Discrete Structures.md

 ---

 Importance sampling offers a highly general method for performing inference tasks over arbitrary distributions.
-While its validity in $\mathbb{R}^n$ is intuitive, when considering discrete structural choices with different sets of continuous parameters associated with them, we may question if the importance weighted approximation over their different measures is valid.
+While its validity in $\mathbb{R}^n$ is intuitive, when considering discrete structural choices with different sets of continuous parameters associated with them, we may question if the importance-weighted approximation over their different measures is valid.

 Let's define a generative model under which we sample a discrete structure $k \sample p(\cdot)$ and a corresponding set of continous parameters, $\bm{\theta} \sample p(\cdot | k)$ of length $N_k$, under which we generate an observation $\mathcal{D} \sample p(\cdot | k, \bm{\theta})$.
 The full joint distribution is then
 $$